 Everybody seems to be tracking oneself for their own reasons, so here is a collection of my favourite ones.
-In short, tracking will have a way larger impact on your life than any other activity which takes less than three minutes a day and here is why:
+In short, tracking will have a way larger impact on your life than any other activity.
+And it takes less than three minutes a day!
+Still hesitating?
+Here is why!

 1. You become what you do